Nine Non-Candy Halloween Trick Or Treat Ideas

 8. Glow bracelets – Again, think bulk for the best deal here.
 Don’t buy the little dollar store packages, but shop online for much better bulk pricing – especially if you expect mobs of kids at your door this year.
 Right now you can pick up a tube of 100 glow bracelets for just $8.19, so at $.08 per bracelet, these are just as affordable as candy treats – yet dentist-approved!
 What’s better, these will last a long time.
 So if you have extra after you’ve finished giving them out to trick-or-treaters, save them for your next barbecue or holiday!
 Flesh out your variety with some plastic rings as well!

 9. Mini comics – Each year, participating comic shops sell polypacks of 25 Halloween-themed mini comics that you can pick up to pass out to trick-or-treaters.
-These go on sale at the end of September, and in 2015 the 25 packs were priced at $4.99 (about $.20 a comic).
+These usually go on sale at the end of September.

 Some of these ideas will be better suited to younger trick-or-treaters, so you might want to keep separate treat bowls available for older and younger kids or for earlier in the afternoon/later in the evening.
 Make the choices more fun by mixing several of these thrifty alternatives to Halloween candy in one big bowl for trick-or-treaters to choose from.
 Kids love to have options, and parents will appreciate some variety when they get their haul home.
 Do you have any other ideas?
 I’d love to hear them!